 Other off-campus learning opportunities are offered through collaboration with commercial partners such as the University of Leeds Farm.
 The University of Leeds Farm is operated as a commercial business, which also hosts research and innovation projects and can provide a platform for collaborative research and innovation with industry, government and public research organisations.

-You will be assessed using a range of techniques including exams, presentations and report writing.
-Assessment of the problem-based, experiential and blended learning elements of the programme includes group work, case studies, reflective reports, e-portfolios, assessed contributions to moderated online discussions.
+You will be assessed by a combination of traditional assessment techniques such as essays, presentations, report writing, and assessment techniques for the problem-based, experiential and blended learning elements of the programme such as group work, case studies, reflective reports, e-portfolios, assessed contributions to moderated online discussions.